cedarbaum/burnt-toast.el/README.md

 (setq alert-default-style 'burnt-toast)

 ;; Test
-(alert "This is an alert" :title "I <3 PowerShell")
+(alert "This is an alert." :title "I <3 PowerShell")
 ```

 ### Library functions